Martin Bashir rehiring: 2016 BBC recruitment process done 'in good faith'

 Ken MacQuarrie, the former BBC director of nations and regions asked to carry out the review into Bashir’s 2016 rehiring, concluded that the recruitment process was “targeted at finding the right person for the role”.

-“Although there were some shortcomings in the process by which he was re-employed, I am satisfied that that he was ultimately appointed because his knowledge and experience were considered to be the best match to the requirements for the role at that time,” he said.
+“Although there were some shortcomings in the process by which he was re-employed, I am satisfied that he was ultimately appointed because his knowledge and experience were considered to be the best match to the requirements for the role at that time,” he said.

 “I have found no evidence that Martin Bashir was re-hired to contain and/or cover up the events surrounding the 1995 Panorama programme.
 In my view, that theory is entirely unfounded.”

-MacQuarrie added that no-one involved in the recruitment process had full knowledge of the circumstances around Bashir’s Diana interview, as revealed in the Dyson report last month.
+MacQuarrie added that no one involved in the recruitment process had full knowledge of the circumstances around Bashir’s Diana interview, as revealed in the Dyson report last month.

 “I have no doubt that if any of the individuals involved in the appointment of Martin Bashir in 2016 had been aware of what is now publicly known as a result of the Dyson Report, Martin Bashir would have never been reappointed to the BBC,” he said.